isc-projects/bind9/doc/arm/reference.rst

    The default is ``yes``.

 ``stale-answer-enable``
-   If ``yes``, enable the returning of "stale" cached answers when the name servers for a zone are not answering.
+   If ``yes``, enable the returning of "stale" cached answers when the name servers for a zone are not answering and the ``stale-cache-enable`` option is also enabled.
 The default is not to return stale answers.

    Stale answers can also be enabled or disabled at runtime via ``rndc serve-stale on`` or ``rndc serve-stale off``; these override